Ze-J19/Mandeng-Emmanuel-James-/README.md

 # My-Portfolio
 My Personal portfolio website.
-Fully created and designed by me .
+Fully created and designed by me.
+Technologies used are:
+1. HTML5
+2. CSS
+This is first release.